Climate Change Resources

 Brooklyn/Baybrook Community Action Plan, Community Planning Assistance Team Report, Baltimore, Maryland

-PAS Memo is a bimonthly publication written by practicing planners and offer insights and case studies.
-PAS Memos are available only to APA members and PAS subscribers.
+PAS Memo is a bimonthly publication written by practicing planners that offers insights and case studies.

 "That Unwelcomed Stranger Called Climate Change" Planning, October 2015

 "A Rising Tide of Engagement: The profession leans in on climate change."
-Planning, Aug/Sept 2015
+Planning, August/September 2015

 "Climate Adaptation and Sea-Level Rise in the San Francisco Bay Area."
-Planning Jan 2012
+Planning, January 2012